Watch this to learn answers to common chemotherapy concerns.

 Use these resources to help you learn about radiation therapy.

-Radiation therapy can help you in your fight against cancer.
-It uses high-energy X-rays or particles to kill cancer cells.
+Radiation therapy is a common cancer treatment.
+It uses beams of high-energy X-rays or particles to kill cancer cells or keep them from growing.

 Radiation therapy uses high-energy X-rays or particles to kill cancer cells.
 This therapy can help you in your fight against cancer.
 Your radiation therapy team will work with you during your treatment.